A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 string c = await _httpClient.GetStringAsync(urlC, cancellationToken);

-If those operations are truly independent, it is more natural to start them all first and then wait once.
+If they do not depend on each other, it is more natural to start them all first and wait at the end, together.

 public async Task<string[]> DownloadAllAsync(IEnumerable<string> urls, CancellationToken cancellationToken)